suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 Although Javascript's native set object already provides a fast data structure compared to objects and arrays, it lacks methods to quickly return a ranked list of items in decreasing order of frequency (akin to a sorted map).
 [`QuickSet`](https://www.npmjs.com/package/@suptxt/quickset) is the result of me investigating a data structure that sits in between a native set and a map, 'naively' trading memory for performance in application critical situations.
+It allows you to go from a list of unordered numbers:

-It allows you to from this
+To a ranked representation:

-If you're a more wintered developer, there is no doubt much to pry apart.
+If you're a more wintered developer, there is no doubt much to pick apart.
 I am not sure the resulting data structure is a even set or counts as a data structure in the traditional sense.

 But it's how I got over my fear of code.